 A normal vector to a curve at a particular point is a vector perpendicular to the tangent vector of the curve at that point (also called a gradient).
-For an implicit 2D function in the form $f(x,y) = 0$ the 2D gradient is
+For an implicit 2D function in the form f(x,y)=0 the 2D gradient is

-For a plane we know that the dot product of the normal $\mathbf{n}$ and any vector that lies in the plane is zero, therefore we can model a plane as the following implicit equation
+For a plane we know that the dot product of the normal n and any vector that lies in the plane is zero, therefore we can model a plane as the following implicit equation

 Transforming normal vectors